AtomDB Charge Exchange Model v2.0 (ACX2)

 Note

 The emissivity data files have thousands of HDUs as currently assembled.
-Although these files read quickly in python, when opening in some programs (e.g. fv) the load times can be upwards of 10 minutes.
-Rearranging these files to not cause this issue is a priority to fix.
+Although these files read quickly in python, when opening in some programs (e.g. fv) the load times can be upwards of 10 minutes. **As of January 2024 this (version 2.1) this has been resolved.

 Classes